edricantoine/PassManager/README.md

 This project is of interest to me since I have always had trouble keeping my passwords and usernames in one place, which has caused me much more inconvenience than necessary in certain situations.
 I believe that this application will help myself and others like me to be more organized.

+The .jar file should open the application when double-clicked, if not, you'll have to build and run the application manually (using an IDE or something).